Countly/countly-server/CONTRIBUTING.md

 ## Contribution areas

-You can always send a pull request to Countly Community Edition or to Countly SDKs for the following:
+You can always send a pull request to Countly Lite or to Countly SDKs for the following:

 * New features, small or big, including installation, integration, tests, user interface, user experience, extra platforms and such.
 * Bugfixes (excluding translations, explained below)